 Crisps are the easiest dessert to make.
 I toss chopped strawberries with Amaretto and sugar then into the baking dish.

 The crumble is just as easy.
-Mix butter, oats, flour, sugar, and vanilla and add it over the strawberries.
+Mix

 It just takes minutes in the oven to warm the berries and fill your house with a beautiful aroma!
 The strawberry mixture gets bubbly and syrupy while the top gets brown and crispy.
 So good!

 I enjoy this dessert best while it’s still warm.
 Add a big scoop of premium vanilla ice cream and indulge!

 Basically, the topping of this dessert is streusel with oats added.
 They are made with

 butterin a bowl that’s large enough to hold all the ingredients.
 (Less to wash later.)